jayway/cljwordgraph/INTRODUCTION.md

     % lein self-install

 That's all you need to do in order to have Leiningen working.
-You can use Leiningen in an ad-hoc fashion, if you just want try some Clojure code without having to create a project:
+You can use Leiningen in an ad-hoc fashion, if you just want to try some Clojure code without having to create a project:

     % lein repl
     REPL started; server listening on localhost port 17304